nashville-software-school/bangazon-inc/book-1-orientation/chapters/QUEST.md

     namespace Quest
     {
-        // An instance of the Challenge class is occurrence of a single challenge public class Challenge
+        // An instance of the Challenge class is an occurrence of a single challenge public class Challenge
         {
             // These private fields hold the "state" of an individual challenge object.